TheRealNin/ns2-rebirth/rebirth.md

 * If you spot an enemy building, it will stay on your minimap until it is destroyed

 ### Machine Gun Rebalance
-* Machine guns now reloads twice as fast, but firing it lowers your move speed by 20%.
-All other values remain the same as vanilla.
+* Machine guns now reloads twice as fast, but firing it lowers your move speed by 50%.
+* Machine gun is now more accurate when firing on the ground, but far less accurate in the air.

 ### Crouch Fix
 * Players can no longer crouch to clip into ceilings and vents.